 I visited Lapland in October.
 Some consider this to be the worst time to visit Lapland, but I absolutely loved it.
 Besides the autumn colours, other advantages to visit Swedish Lapland off season is the fact that you have nature all for yourself and the lower prices.

 In the end, when to do a Swedish Lapland road trip all depends on what you are looking for.
-If you want to do some of the spectacular multi day hikes in the national parks of Laponia you should stick to the short summer season and be prepared to face the mosquitoes that come along with it.
+If you want to do some of the spectacular multi day hikes in the national parks of Laponia you should stick to the short summer season.
+However, be prepared for the mosquitoes that come along with it.
 If you are looking for arctic winter adventures, snow is guaranteed from December till March.

 Spring and Autumn are transition months and offer a bit of both.
 In autumn you might no longer be able to hike the challenging kungsleden, but there are lots of easier treks that are still possible.
 In fact, Abisko National park is at its most beautiful and it’s a great time to gather berries and mushrooms from the forest.

 The northern light season already starts in September and runs into April.
 In spring the snow melts and migratory birds return.
 This is a very green time when nature awakens.